mikegreber/SkipList/README.md

 each subsequences, that enables O(logn) search time complexity (like a sorted array), and O(1) insertion and deletion time complexity of a linked list.
 The skip list is therefore able insert/delete elements in their sorted position in O(logn) time (O(logn) to find the sorted position, and O(1) time for the insertion/deletion).
-This faster speed comes with the cost of an increased memory footprint (roughly double) compared to a standard linked list.
+This faster speed comes with the cost of an increased memory footprint (at least double) compared to a standard linked list.

 This implementation achieves O(logn) runtime for Insert(), Remove(), and Contains() at high n.